-Sony Vegas Workflow Tip: To use the Light Wrap feature in Sony Vegas you must apply the filter as a “Custom Composite Mode” (also known as a “2 to 1 Transform” effect).
+Vegas Workflow Tip: To use the Light Wrap feature in Vegas you must apply the filter as a “Custom Composite Mode” (also known as a “2 to 1 Transform” effect).
 For more information on working with Custom Composite Modes in Vegas, Click Here.

 Light Wrap: Enable/Disable the Light Wrap pass.

 Lightness sets the lightness value of the reﬂected image.
 Negative values make the reﬂection darker and positive values make the reﬂection lighter.